 the basics of operating a motorcycle and safety-oriented mental

 strategies.
-Motorcycles and helmets are provided for your use.
+Motorcycles are provided for your use.

 BRC2 (Basic Rider Course 2)